Camberwell Centre Association

 - A comprehensive promotions calendar for major community events such as the Christmas Family Day, CamberWELL-BEING to promote the health and wellness sector, Camberwell on Canvas art show exclusively for Burke Hill, and a food and dining promotion.

 Working with the community

 - The association acts as an advocate on behalf of Camberwell Junction businesses to Boroondara Council in relation to matters like parking, rubbish, infrastructure, relevant policies, and pays 50/50 for a graffiti removal arrangement to keep the precinct and business premises looking respectable

 - We represent the precinct to industry body Mainstreet Australia, and state and federal governments.
 We have secured more than $220,000 in grants for business support and CCTV

 - An arrangement with Rotary’s Camberwell Sunday Market offers additional funds for cooperative marketing.
 We also work closely with Camberwell Community Centre and other local groups, schools, and charities.

 The association has an office in Camberwell to provide advice and direction for business operators and customers.
 Our communications include:

 - Printed quarterly newsletter, hand-delivered to all businesses

-- Regular personal contact and a weekly promotions meeting open to all
+- Regular personal contact and trader events

 - An on-site professional precinct manager, available to traders for business support and advice.